-To fulfil the objectives, a specific design approach is defined.
+To fulfill the objectives, a specific design approach is defined.
+This is a crucial step in a project at hand, which if not done properly may result in delay of the project.
 The overall strategy of the project is mentioned below:

 All theory related to shell design is acquired and studied.
-This includes study of different shell surfaces, their structural behaviour and also the possible ways they can fail.
+This includes study of different shell surfaces, their structural behavior and also the possible ways they can fail.